jasirign/DPM/README.md

 Filtered DNS datasets are available at: https://drive.google.com/drive/folders/12FTODolzUUJR4kqjwBi6IUv6F6o_lrCm

 We plan to also make our LES code available in the future.
-In the meantime, we encourage ressearchers to contact us if interested in the code.
+In the meantime, we encourage researchers to contact us if interested in the code.